Kagoshima Japan: Volcano, Samurai History and Culture

 You will also come across the bronze statue of Okubo Toshimichi (1830-1878), a samurai and statesman who negotiated peace after the battle with British ships and helped overthrow the ruling Tokugawa Shogunate before being assassinated in 1878.
 He played an active role in the modernisation of Japan and is known as one of the Three Great Nobles of the Meiji Restoration.

 However, disastrous eruptions have occurred several times throughout history, and often, the island settlers (Sakurajima was an island until 1914) have fled from larger eruptions.
 Most recently, a catastrophic eruption occurred at the beginning of the 20th century in 1914.
 Despite the disadvantages of living by the volcano, the advantages seemingly outweigh them.
-Thus, people continue to live on the ‘edge’ of the volcano with the risk that a disaster might strike tomorrow.
+People continue to live on the ‘edge’ of the volcano with the risk that a disaster might strike tomorrow.

 The peninsula has a visitor centre with information about the volcano, its geology and history, and an introduction to the challenges of living at Sakurajima.
 Afterwards, you can experience the hot springs at the public foot baths at the Nagisa Lava Trail – or Sakurajima’s onsen baths.
+You can read more about the volcano’s eruptions, culture, and geology in this detailed guide to Sakurajima Volcano.

 On the mainland, opposite the volcano, is the original domain of the Shimazu clan.
 The clan were feudal lords who ruled Japan from the 12th century until the Meiji Restoration (1868).
 Senganen Garden is a traditional landscape garden that was designed in 1658 with bamboo groves, shrines, and streams.
 The garden design incorporates the surroundings, Kagoshima Bay and Sakurajima, as natural extensions.